SeldonIO/seldonio.github.com/api-oauth.md

 Example

-The service is an E-commerce Music Website.
+The service is an e-commerce music website.
 The item set is composed of songs.

 The item attribute definition is: